wokwi/wokwi-docs/docs/parts/board-franzininho-wifi.md

 ---
-title: board-franzininiho-wifi Reference
+title: board-franzininho-wifi Reference
-sidebar_label: board-franzininiho-wifi
+sidebar_label: board-franzininho-wifi
 ---

 Open source ESP32-S2 development board created in Brazil.
 See the [ESP32 Guide](../guides/esp32) for more information.